-This is a move by search engine platforms to offer a more relevant and holistic search experience to their users and Local SEO (demonstrated in the example 1) is gaining popularity.
+This is a move by search engine platforms to offer a more relevant and holistic search experience to their users and Local SEO for roofing companies (demonstrated in the example 1) is gaining popularity.
 46% of searches on Google are local and Google shows local businesses, as search results, that have claimed their ‘Google my Business’ profile and optimized it for the relevant keywords.

 What is Local SEO and How does this work?

 Local SEO is a move towards promoting local and community-powered businesses to become relevant searches for location-based or service-area related key terms.
 Local Roofing SEO is similar to traditional SEO optimization where you target keywords that can increase footfall and increase brand awareness in a specific geographic zone.
 Compared to traditional SEO search terms, the search engine platform uses a different set of ranking factors for local search terms and gives them preferential placement over traditional results, while displaying the results.
 In the example below, when you search for ‘roofing contractor’, Google presents three local roofing businesses followed by the most common questions related to roofing companies and then the organic search results are displayed.

 The ranking factors for improving your result visibility for Local SEO keywords are innumerable but some of the factors that Google takes into consideration are: